Christopher Morel Player Props: Cubs vs. Mets

 Christopher Morel At The Plate

-- Morel is hitting .367 with three doubles, nine home runs and three walks.
+- Morel has three doubles, nine home runs and three walks while batting .358.

-- Morel is batting .421 with five homers during his last outings and is riding a 12-game hitting streak.
+- Morel is batting .333 with four homers during his last outings and is on a 13-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.